-Their detector is extremely challenging since neutrinos have an extremely small interaction cross section with matter = $\sim 10^{-42}$ cm2.
+Their detector is extremely challenging since neutrinos have an extremely small interaction cross section with matter = $\sim 10^{-42}$ cm.

 In order to detect neutrinos we need therefore a large target mass.
-One of the most common and cheap materials is WATER = density = 1 g/cm^3 .
+One of the most common and cheap materials is WATER = density = 1 g/cm.

 Finally we need a large neutrino flux.
 A nuclear reactor has generally 10 GW of power.
 The energy is given by uranium and plutonium fission chains, each releasing ~200 MeV of energy and 2 electron-anti-neutrinos.
 The energy spectrum of the emitted neutrinos peaks at 4 MeV.
-How many will reach a detector located at a distance of 100 m from the reactor?
-How many will reach a detector located at a distance of 100 m from the reactor?